ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 For details on android specifications please view the section - [Android SBI Specification](#android-sbi-specification).

 <!--
-All devices on an android device should listen to the following intent "io.mosip.device".
+All devices on an android device should listen to the following intent "io.sbi.device".

 Upon invocation of this intent, the devices are expected to respond with the JSON response filtered by the respective type.